 Remote user testing

-A low cost, mass user testing method designed to validate feedback from user interview or workshop findings.
+A low cost, mass user testing method, designed to validate feedback from user interviews or workshop findings.
 Specific tasks are briefed to selected participants who then record their feedback electronically, usually via video.

 This is a study which uses special technology to track the user’s eye movements as they observe the pages, identifying hotspots and gaze trails.
 This information helps to determine how users are digesting content.